HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ![Withdrawal Epochs in Zendoo](/assets/post_files/technology/expert/4.2-cross-chain-transactions/withdrawal-epoch.jpg)

 The length of a withdrawal epoch, defined over a number of mainchain blocks, is fixed with the deployment of the sidechain.
 The choice of the withdrawal epochs length depends on parameters such as the block time of a sidechain.
 If blocks are produced at a high frequency, for instance because the sidechain is built for many small in-game payments, the withdrawal epoch in terms of mainchain blocks can be short.
-That way withdrawal certificates don't become too large in size due to the number of included backward transfers.
+That way Withdrawal Certificates don't become too large in size due to the number of included backward transfers.
 A sidechain primarily used to store data, e.g. for a supply chain tracking system, might choose a block time close to that of Horizen and a longer withdraw epoch compared to the in-game payment sidechain.

 ### Initiating a Backward Transfer on Sidechain

 A regular backward transfer in a UTXO based sidechain works very similar to a regular blockchain-internal transaction.
 A number of previously unspent transaction outputs is consumed as inputs, spending of which is authorized through digital signatures.
 Outputs meant to be spendable on the mainchain must specify the receivers mainchain address as well as the amount to be transferred.

 All backward transfers initiated within a single withdrawal epoch are first grouped into a *Backward Transfers Transaction* (BTTx).
 This is a regular multi-output transaction in which all outputs are spendable on the mainchain.
-This Backward Transfers Transaction is then placed in the withdrawal certificate to be broadcast on the mainchain.
+This Backward Transfers Transaction is then placed in the Withdrawal Certificate to be broadcast on the mainchain.

 **Where in the output is the information included, that it is meant to be transferred to mainchain?
 In Forward transfers the ledgerId indicates a cross-chain transfer.
 How about backward transfers?**